forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Notes and Differences:
 In former Yugoslavia, the Kosovo Albanians were the most unique group in terms of language and culture while at the same time they had fewer self determination rights than the Slovenes, the Croats or the Bosnian.
 Thus of all people in former Yugoslavia, the Kosovo Albanians had the most right to form their own state by the principle self determination.
 However the Badinter mediation commission (from the European Union) while it opted for disintegration of Yugoslavia into the republics, it advised to leave the republics intact i.e. the serbs in Croatia were not allowed to secede.

-> With European integration, especially EU membership in accord with Serbia, [if feasibly/agreed by all sides] as economical and political sovereign member (possibly EWR and/or Open Balkan as intermediate steps), the exact status in international [geo]politics (i.e. the status at the UN) possibly becomes less relevance.
+> With European integration, especially EU membership in accord with Serbia, [if feasibly/agreed by all sides] with economical and political sovereignty (possibly EWR and/or Open Balkan as intermediate steps), the exact status in international [geo]politics (i.e. the status at the UN) possibly becomes less relevance.